 A deposition is a question-and-answer session used in the pre-trial "discovery" process of a civil lawsuit, to gain information about the case and explore paths toward potential evidence that might be used by either side.
 In this article, we'll explain how the deposition process works in the context of a personal injury case, and what to expect if you need to testify.

-At a deposition, a person appears at a specified time and place and gives sworn testimony -- under oath, usually with a court reporter present so that a record is made.
+At a deposition, a person appears at a specified time and place and gives sworn testimony—under oath, usually with a court reporter present so that a record is made.

 A subpoena commands a person to appear at a specific place and time to give testimony.
-The actual subpoena must follow strict guidelines such as naming the court and title of the action, commanding attendance, and including specific text.
+The actual subpoena must follow strict guidelines, including naming the court and title of the action, commanding attendance, and including specific text.
 There are protections afforded to a subpoenaed person.
-A motion to quash or modify a subpoena may be filed with the court for several reasons including failure to allow reasonable time to respond to the subpoena and where the subpoena requires a person to travel over 100 miles.
+A motion to "quash" or "modify" a subpoena may be filed with the court for a number of reasons, including failure to allow reasonable time to respond to the subpoena, and when the compliance with the subpoena would require a person to travel an unreasonable distance.

 For example, suppose you were injured when you tripped on wooden stairs leading to a restaurant's restroom, injuring your leg.
-You choose to depose the restaurant's general manager.
-In this type of case, you want to prove that the restaurant was negligent.
-Specifically, you need to show that the restaurant had a duty to keep the stairs in good condition and that the restaurant’s failure to do so caused your leg injury.
-In this case, you should ask questions at the deposition such as:
+Your attorney chooses to depose the restaurant's general manager.
+In this type of case, you want to prove that the restaurant was negligent under a fault principle known as premises liability.